Modar-Salem/Laravel-Consulting_Services/README.md

 ## This Project provides you the following :

-### 1- A platform that contains experts in different fields :
+### 1- Open platform for experts from different fields :
 -   medical
 -   administrative
 -   family